marcinwinny/Web-Quiz-Engine/README.md

 API supports creating, getting, solving and deleting quizzes.
 Each quiz is described by id, title, text and array of correct answers.
 Answer is not visible in the API.

-To perform any actions with quizzes user have to be registrater and then authorized via HTTP Basic Auth.
+To perform any actions with quizzes user have to be registrated and then authorized via HTTP Basic Auth.
 Otherwise, the service returns the `HTTP 401 (Unauthorized)` code.

-#Examples
+# Examples

 ### Register new user
 ```sh